-Our resident “D@%N Yank,” Craig Collins, is on the ground bringing you a full, night-by-night breakdown of the wild ride that is Houston Livestock Show and Rodeo 2026!
+Our resident “D@%N Yank,” Craig Collins, is on the ground bringing you a full, night-by-night breakdown of the wild ride that is the Houston Livestock Show and Rodeo 2026!

 First things first: I can officially check “Attend a Rodeo” off my Texan To-Do List.
 And let me tell you—if you’re going to do your first rodeo, this is the way to do it.
 This event isn’t just big… it’s Texas-big.
+Which, for the uninitiated, means normal events are measured in acres… this one is measured in counties.

-Also, quick shoutout to the bosses at KSEV for letting the station’s token “D@%N Yank” loose at one of the biggest events in the country.
-I promise not to turn this whole thing into a daily victory lap… but I will keep you posted on the highlights.
+I promise not to turn this whole thing into a daily victory lap… but I will keep you posted on the highlights—and possibly the food coma updates.

 Week One Highlights

-Opening week came out swinging with a lineup that included a strong kickoff from Riley Green, a crowd-pleasing throwback party from Rascal Flatts, and a legendary appearance from the one and only Dwight Yoakam.
+Opening week came out swinging with a lineup that included a strong kickoff from Riley Green, a crowd-pleasing throwback performance from Rascal Flatts, and a legendary appearance from the one and only Dwight Yoakam.

 Now, I’ll be honest right out of the gate: I didn’t walk into week one knowing every artist on the lineup.
 But sometimes that’s when you get the best surprises—and one of the artists I knew the least about delivered one of the best shows of the entire opening week.